missteek/cpts-quick-references/module/File Upload Attacks.md

 >Above will render on the index landing page and retrieve the contents of `/flag.txt`.

->Source code of PHP files can be trieved using Base64 to prevent execution on server, using below XML payload file upload:
+>Source code of PHP files can be retrieve using Base64 to prevent execution on server, using below XML payload file upload:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>